HMS Warrior (R31): Description

 The ship was powered by steam created by four Admiralty 3-drum type boilers driving two Parsons geared turbines, each turning one shaft.
 The machinery was split into two spaces, each containing two boilers and one turbine, separated by 24 ft spaces containing aviation fuel.
 The spaces were situated en echelon within the ship to prevent a single disabling torpedo strike.
-The engines were rated at 42000 shp and the vessel had a capacity for 3196 LT of fuel oil, with an range of 8300 nmi at 20 kn.
+The engines were rated at 42000 shp and the vessel had a capacity for 3196 LT of fuel oil, with a range of 8300 nmi at 20 kn.
 The ship's maximum speed was 25 kn.
 There was no armour aboard the vessel save for mantlets around the torpedo storage area.
 There were no longitudinal bulkheads, but the transverse bulkheads were designed to allow the ship to survive two complete sections of the ship being flooded.

 Warrior was designed to handle up to 42 aircraft.
 The aircraft carrier carried a wide range of ordnance for their aircraft from torpedoes, depth charges, bombs, 20 mm cannon ammunition and flares.
 For anti-aircraft defence, the aircraft carrier was initially armed with four twin-mounted and twenty single-mounted 40 mm Bofors guns.
 The original radar installation included the Type 79 and Type 281 long-range air search radars, the Type 293 and Type 277 fighter direction radar and the "YE" aircraft homing beacon.
 The ship had a maximum ship's company of 1,300, which was reduced in peacetime.